 The minimum academic entry requirements for a Masters programme will be a Lower Second UK honours degree, or international equivalent, in a relevant science or engineering discipline.
-For applicants with seven years' industrial experience, a lesser qualification may be acceptable.
+For applicants with some years' industrial experience, a lesser qualification may be acceptable.

 Months of entry

 There is a substantial continuing need for specialist engineers to service the nuclear industry for the operation and decommissioning of the existing reactors, and a growing worldwide programme of building new reactors.
 Against this background, The University of Manchester is offering a postgraduate programme in Nuclear Science & Technology to help supply the industry with expertise level to help fill the predicted skills gap.

 For more information please visit: http://www.ntec.ac.uk/

 Launched in 2009, the HEA's annual PTES is the only sector-wide survey to gain insight from taught postgraduate students about their learning and teaching experience.

 - Resources and Services